cyc9805/cyc9805.github.io/_posts/2022-08-19-Learning-Intra-Batch-Connections-for-Deep-Metric-Learning.md

 1. Adding auxiliary loss function (cross-entropy loss) at the top of the backbone CNN improves the performance of overall model.

 ![](/assets/image/paper-review-6-4){: width="80%" height="80%"}{: .center}

-2. When compared to model with Group Loss, model with MPN shows less overfitness and better test result.
+\n 2.
+When compared to model with Group Loss, model with MPN shows less overfitness and better test result.

 ![](/assets/image/paper-review-6-3){: width="80%" height="80%"}{: .center}

-3. Experiment was conducted to find out the best number of message passing steps and attention heads of MPN.
+\n 3.
+Experiment was conducted to find out the best number of message passing steps and attention heads of MPN.
 The numbers show the relative difference to the best model.
 Therefore, the combination marked with 0.0 is the parameter that shows the best result.

 ![](/assets/image/paper-review-6-2){: width="80%" height="80%"}{: .center}

-4. Since Group Loss shows the performance increase by using an ensemble at test time, experiment was conducted on MPN ensembles using 2 and 5 networks.
+\n 4.
+Since Group Loss shows the performance increase by using an ensemble at test time, experiment was conducted on MPN ensembles using 2 and 5 networks.
 In all cases, MPN ensembles show better result than Group Loss ensembles.

 ![](/assets/image/paper-review-6-1){: width="80%" height="80%"}{: .center}